Kazuo Shii: Head of the Secretariat (1990–2000)

+Chairman of the JCP Executive Committee (2000–2024)

-Shii became the party's leader in 2000.
+Shii became the party's leader on 24 November 2000.

 In 2006, Shii became the first JCP chairman to visit South Korea, where he traveled to an international conference of Asian political parties.
 He visited the site of Seodaemun Prison and paid tribute to the memory of Korean anti-colonial activists who were imprisoned during the period of Japanese colonialism.
 Shii also met the speaker of the National Assembly, the chairman of the Uri Party, and the floor leader of the Grand National Party.
 He also became the first JCP leader to visit the United States, doing so in April 2010.

+In 2016, Shii proposed a "national coalition government", promoting the joint fielding of candidates with other opposition parties.
+That year, he amended the JCP constitution to accept the Japan Self-Defense Forces and the Imperial House for the time being.

 In early 2023, it was rumored that Shii was facing turmoil within his own party due to his failure to gain the party traction and his length of leadership.
-Former senior party official Nobuyuki Matsutake called it "far from the common sense of the people" for Shii to hold onto his position for over 20 years.
+At a press conference on 19 January, former party foreign policy committee director Nobuyuki Matsutake called it "far from the common sense of the people" for Shii to hold onto his position for over 20 years and advocated for the reform of the party leadership election system so that the party leader would be elected directly by the party members.
+On 21 January, party newspaper Shimbun Akahata published commentary piece titled "Clear deviation from the constitution and platform", rebutting his words and actions; Shii called the commentary "correct" at a press conference on 23 January, saying calls to introduce a public election system was a violation of the party constitution.

+Chairman of the Central Committee (2024–)

+At the JCP convention on 18 January 2024, Shii's resigned as the Party chairman, with Tomoko Tamura succeeding him.
+On the same convention, Shii was appointed as the chairman of the Central Committee, a post that has been vacant since 2006.

 Political positions

 Foreign relations

-In 2020, under Shii's leadership, the Japanese Communist Party denounced the Chinese government for its activities in the East China Sea, in the South China Sea, and elsewhere in the Asia-Pacific region.
+In 2020, under Shii's leadership, the Japanese Communist Party denounced the Chinese Communist Party and the Chinese government for its activities in the East China Sea, in the South China Sea, and elsewhere in the Asia-Pacific region.
 A position paper issued by the party said that China's "great-power chauvinism and hegemonism" were "an adverse current to world peace and progress."
 At the party's conference in Atami, Shizuoka Prefecture, Shii said that "the Chinese leadership’s mistake is extremely serious.
 That action does not deserve the name of the Communist Party."
 The Japanese and Chinese communist parties had previously been diverging for decades.

 He has been sanctioned by Russia over his support for Ukraine.